nickcjordan/cct-analytics/README.md

 		- Load Balancer is not required for relatively low traffic so it was not implemented as part of this solution as it would have incurred unnecessary costs
 - **Caching**
 	- This is a relatively static data set (changes weekly) so the data could be cached on client side to reduce the number of API calls.
+- **Full Site Data Linking and Page Breadcrumb**
+	- There are a handful of places where I added links to individual detail pages (ex. clicking the Name in the Player page's table takes you to that Player's detail page) but there are a few places where more linking could be added
+	- With all of the page hopping, I did implement some back buttons, but adding a breadcrumb to the top of the page may help UX
 - **Authentication**
 	- Implement AWS Cognito for secure login and admin access.
+	- Can customize defaults/display based on logged in user.
 - **Additional Analytics**
 	- Add additional analytics based on what the client wants to see.
 	- I added what I thought was necessary for requirements (plus some extra) but there are still plenty of metrics/analytics I could show, especially with a larger dataset.